 Paris

-We walked across the street to St. Pancras station and took the first Eurostar through the Chunnel at 7:01am, on Thursday, May 8, 2025.
+We walked across the street to St. Pancras station and took the first Eurostar through the ‘Chunnel’ at 7:01am, on Thursday, May 8, 2025.
 This happened to be the 80th anniversary of VE Day, a big deal in France and England.
 The English woman doing announcements gave thanks to her grandfather who fought in France during the war, it was a nice moment.
-We arrived at 10:29am, about a 2 1/2 hour ride, (there is an hour time difference between London and Paris).
+The Chunnel’s official name is the Channel Tunnel.
 The ride is very pleasant, watching the countryside pass by.
+You spent about a half hour under the English channel.
+The view out your window while in the tunnel is a black void, though some people swear they have caught glimpses of the tunnel walls.
+We arrived at 10:29am, about a 2 1/2 hour ride to Paris.
+There is an hour time difference between London and Paris.
 You can buy tickets for the Metro on the Eurostar if you didn’t buy them ahead of time.

 Norte Dame Cathedral